Shame Vs Guilt: The Key Differences And Understanding Their Emotional Impact

 If feelings of shame or guilt are negatively impacting your life, it could be worth connecting with a mental health professional like a therapist for support in managing them.
 They can help you learn to recognize and shift unfair or distorted thoughts, build your self-esteem, and develop coping mechanisms for difficult feelings that may arise in the future.
 If you’re experiencing shame or guilt as a result of abuse or domestic violence, they can connect you with resources and provide emotional support.

-Someone who is struggling with guilt-proneness or with managing feelings of shame might be hesitant to speak to a provider about these challenges face to face, however.
+Someone who is struggling with shame and guilt-proneness or with managing feelings of shame might be hesitant to speak to a provider about these challenges face to face, however.
 In such cases, online therapy can offer a more comfortable alternative.
 Through a platform like BetterHelp, you can get matched with a licensed therapist and meet with them virtually from the comfort of home.
 Research suggests that online therapy can offer similar effectiveness to in-person care in most cases.

 Online counselors may support individuals in addressing virtually any type of mental health challenge, from anxiety and depression to guilt and shame to the pain of unrequited love or trouble with social cohesion.
-See below for some reviews of BetterHelp therapists.

 Takeaway